michel4j/uso/docs/source/dev_guide/architecture.rst

 We use the `uglifyjs` command-line tool to minify JavaScript files.

-For styling, we use SCSS (Sassy CSS), which is a preprocessor that extends CSS with features like variables, nested rules, and mixins and is complied too minified CSS files before including them in the HTML pages.
+For styling, we use SCSS (Sassy CSS), which is a preprocessor that extends CSS with features like variables, nested rules, and mixins and is complied to minified CSS files before including them in the HTML pages.
 We use the `sassc` command-line tool to compile SCSS files into CSS files.